-SCL International College seeks to safeguard children, young people and adults at risk by:
+SCL International College seeks to safeguard children, young people, and adults at risk by:

-- Ensuring all staff are familiar with the Safeguarding Policy and the procedures followed by the school and to help with the reviewing of the Policy as required - Having responsibility for safeguarding young people and vulnerable adults within SCL International College - Ensuring all staff are fully trained and are familiar with the SCL International College Safeguarding Policy and as such know how to respond to suspicions or allegations. - Informing the Local LADO, of any allegations of serious harm or abuse by any person living or working with or looking after young people or vulnerable adults. (www.swcpp.org.uk) - Ensuring all members of the senior management team will have completed the online Safer Recruitment course. - Making it clear to applicants that all work undertaken in or for the school, either paid or voluntary, involves working with young people and is exempt from the Rehabilitation of Offenders Act 1974.
+- Ensuring all staff are familiar with the Safeguarding Policy and the procedures followed by the school and to help with the reviewing of the Policy as required. - ➤ Having responsibility for safeguarding young people and vulnerable adults within SCL International College. - Ensuring all staff are fully trained and are familiar with the SCL International College Safeguarding Policy and, as such, know how to respond to suspicions or allegations. - Informing the Local Safeguarding Children Board of any allegations of serious harm or abuse by any person living or working with or looking after young people or vulnerable adults. (www.swcpp.org.uk) - Ensuring all members of the senior management team will have completed the online Safer Recruitment course. - Making it clear to applicants that all work undertaken in or for the school, either paid or voluntary, involves working with young people and is exempt from the Rehabilitation of Offenders Act 1974.
 SCL International College excludes known abusers.
 DBS checks will be renewed for teachers that have been away from the school for a period of 1 year or more.
 It is not considered necessary to renew DBS checks for full time or continuing staff unless there is due cause or a change in legislation. - Ensuring that all appointments are subject to a probationary period and will not be confirmed unless SCL International College is confident that the applicant can be safely entrusted with young people and vulnerable adults.
-(Through DBS and satisfactory reference checks) - Ensuring that staff are given training opportunities to ensure that they recognise the symptoms and indicators of possible abuse (physical, sexual, emotional, neglect and radicalisation) and how they should respond to suspicions of abuse. - Ensuring that all staff are aware of, understand and apply the Code of Conduct, sharing information and acting promptly and professionally to any concerns, appointing a Designated Safeguarding Lead and Team at SCL International College regularly reviewing the policy on an annual basis or more frequently should this be deemed to be required.
+(Through DBS and satisfactory reference checks) - > Ensuring that staff are given training opportunities to ensure that they recognise the symptoms and indicators of possible abuse (physical, sexual, emotional, neglect and radicalisation) and how they should respond to suspicions of abuse.

-C2 Designated Persons:
+- Ensuring that: - all staff are aware of, understand and apply the Code of Conduct - all staff share information and act promptly and professionally to any concerns - appoint a Designated Safeguarding Lead and Team at SCL International College - regularly review the policy on an annual basis or more frequently should this be deemed to be required

-The Designated Safeguarding Lead - Gary Speirs, Academic Director; (Denisa Sava and Paul Clarke are his deputy safeguarding leads)
+C2 Designated Persons

-Designated Safeguarding Team -Denisa Sava; School Administrator & Welfare Officer (Kentish Town & Camden), Paul Clarke and Simon Tyrrell, Academic coordinators, Groups Coordinator, Beatrice Venturini; Groups Coordinator, Alex de Souza; Residence Manager.
+- The Designated Safeguarding Lead Gary Speirs: gary@sclinternationalcollege.com, (Denisa Sava: denisa@sclinternationalcollge.com Student Experience & Welfare Manager for Kentish Town & Camden, and Paul Clarke: paul@sclinternationalcollge.com IFP Academic Manager are his deputy safeguarding leads) - Designated Safeguarding Team Byron Skelton, Academic Operations Manager, Arianna Pedrini; Admissions Manager, Gennifer Becouarn; Student Services Coordinator, Beatrice Venturini; Groups Coordinator, Marta Marin Gallego; Kentish Town Residence Manager, Mario Gomes; North Acton Residence Manager, Fernando Corell; North Acton Assistant Residence Manager Ellie George; Camden Residence Manager. - All office staff at the school receive safeguarding training to Basic Awareness (previously known as Level 1) or Advanced Safeguarding (previously known as Level 2) to enable everyone to deal with any concerns in the absence of the main Designated Safeguarding Team.

-All office staff at the school are trained to Level 1 or 2 to enable everyone to deal with any concerns in the absence of the main Designated Safeguarding Team.
+C3 The Need to Respond

-C3 Adults Need to Respond
+All staff understand it is their responsibility to respond to a situation if they are aware of it themselves or if informed by another person (whether adult or U18).

-All staff understand it is their responsibility to respond to a situation if they are aware of a situation themselves or if told of something by another person (adult or U18) They are also aware of the specific procedures required if an U18 disclosed to them.
+They are also aware of the specific procedures required if an U18 makes a disclosure to them.

-C4 Identifying Abuse
+C4 Identifying Abuse: